learn-academy-2021-echo/week-2-assessment-Chava888/interview-questions.md

 Research and define the following terms to the best of your ability.

 1. Class Inheritance:
+The action of passing properties and methods from a parent class to the child class.
+In javascript the use of "extends" and "super()" allows the inheritence of properties and methods from a parent to child class.

 2. React:
+Is a javascript library for front-end that creates components by using jsx(javascript xml).
+React combines html, javascript, and css to create components.
+The components generated in react are independent and generic.
+In react we can write html within javascript and render components to build a website.

 3. React state:

 4. React lifecycle methods: